mkrzywonski/clock/README.md

 ## 📶 Wi-Fi Configuration from the App

-You probably configured Wi-Fi when you set up your Pi, but the menu can scan SSIDs and configure credentials on-device.
+You probably configured Wi-Fi when you set up your Pi, but the menu can also scan SSIDs and configure credentials on-device without the need to connect a monitor and keyboard.
+This can be helpful if you move the clock to a location with a different Wi-Fi network.

 **Instructions**
 - Select WiFi from the menu and press the center button.
 - The clock will scan for available networks.
-Use the up/down buttons to view SSIDs.
+Use the up/down buttons to view the available SSIDs.
 Press the center button to select the desired SSID.
 - The clock will prompt you to enter a password.
   - A single 'a' will be displayed by default
   - Use the up/down buttons or the rotary dial to select the character at the first position.